CloudI/CloudI/src/lib/cpg/README.md

 availability and partition tolerance (in the CAP theorem).
 The pg process group implementation added in Erlang/OTP 23 by WhatsApp Inc. (Facebook Inc.) is based on cpg.
-The cpg interface is compatible with pg2
-(scheduled for removal in Erlang/OTP 24).
+The cpg interface is compatible with pg2 (removed in Erlang/OTP 24).

 ## Features (Compare and Contrast)